spectram/astrospectram/content/sideprojects/portfolio-website-and-student-community.md

 ---
 title: Portfolio Website and Community
-subtitle: I started this project to prove what was possible and to offer students the opportunity to learn additional skills and benefit from the department profile.
-I am happy to report that all of that was accomplished and I enjoyed the challenge.
+subtitle: I started this project to prove what was possible and to offer students an opportunity to learn additional skills while also benefiting from the department profile.
+I am happy to report that all of that was accomplished and that I enjoyed the challenge.
 excerpt: I trained a team of 50 students in various aspects of website building and content marketing like WordPress website development and management, content creation, social media marketing, graphics designing, database